 As I am no longer based in Malta, and I try to be as much as possible relevant to my original target country, Malta, I am finding it difficult to go through brands’ cruelty-free statuses.
-The reason being that I no longer know what brands Maltese still use which might not be cruelty-free.
+The reason is that I no longer know what brands Maltese still use which might not be cruelty-free.
 So today I went through a Maltese supermarket’s online shop to see which brand to feature next.
 Some of the brands I found are too small that I can’t find much information about, or probably they were branded by the Maltese importer.
-Finally, I managed to find Olay and managed to also find the cruelty-free answers I was looking for.
+Finally, I managed to find Olay and managed to also found the cruelty-free answers I was looking for.

 Olay is owned by Procter & Gamble.
 PETA claims that Procter & Gamble is not cruelty-free.